IBM/wiotp-here-tutorial/README.md

     1. Install the dependencies: `npm install`
     1. Run the command: `node device-simulator.js sample-data/sample-data.json`

-        The simulator will connects to your instance of Watson IoT Platform and the contents of the `sample-data/sample-data.json` file will be sent (mimicking possible data coming from a device).
+        The simulator will connect to your instance of Watson IoT Platform and the contents of the `sample-data/sample-data.json` file will be sent (mimicking possible data coming from a device).

-You should be able to see the messages show up in the device's _Recent Events_ table to confirm your set up.
+After a few seconds, you should be able to see the messages show up in the device's _Recent Events_ table.
+Seeing these messages should confirm your set up is correct.

 ## Set up HERE Tracking